Joako360/osm2city/doc/manual/parameters.rst

 BUILDING_COMPLEX_ROOFS_MIN_RATIO_AREA           Integer    600       If a building is larger than this but smaller than ``..._MAX_AREA``, then
-                                                                     it is compared whether the building tends to be small and long, because often one more square buildings, which at the same time are large, the roof tends to be flat.
+                                                                     it is compared whether the building tends to be small and long, because often on more square buildings, which at the same time are large, the roof tends to be flat.

 BUILDING_SKEL_MAX_NODES                         Integer    10        The maximum number of nodes for which a complex roof is generated.
 The higher